Sofia Kenin: 2021: Struggles with form

 Kenin's first tournament of the year was at Abu Dhabi, where she was the top seed.
 She defeated Yang Zhaoxuan in the first round, and was the beneficiary of a retirement by Kirsten Flipkens in the second round.
 In the third round, Kenin saved a match point against Yulia Putintseva to progress to the quarterfinals, where she faced Maria Sakkari.
 After winning the first set 6–2, and with the score in the second set 2–2, Kenin lost ten games in a row, ending her run at Abu Dhabi.
 Her next tournament was the Yarra Valley Classic in Melbourne, where she defeated Camila Giorgi and Jessica Pegula to reach the quarterfinals.
 She met Garbiñe Muguruza in a rematch of the Australian Open final, but Kenin won just four games.

 At the Australian Open, Kenin was the defending champion and fourth seed.
-She defeated Australian wildcard player Maddison Inglis in the first round but was upset by the unseeded Kaia Kanepi in the second, in straight sets.
+She defeated Australian wild card player Maddison Inglis in the first round but was upset by the unseeded Kaia Kanepi in the second, in straight sets.
 Kenin's loss was the earliest for a defending champion at the Australian Open since Jennifer Capriati lost in the first round in 2003.
 After the match, Kenin tearfully admitted that the pressure of defending her title was overwhelming, saying: "I feel like everyone was always asking me: 'Would you want to?
 Do you see yourself getting [to Melbourne] and winning again?'
 Obviously I said yes.
 With the way I’m playing, no."